amcalabretta/botbase/README.md

 ### How to unit test

-Unit tests are, as you probably guesses, in the 'test' directory, to run all the unit tests:
+Unit tests are, as you probably guessed, in the 'test' directory, to run all the unit tests:

 ```bash
 npm test